 West Virginia is actually one of only four states that offer High School Equivalency testing entirely for free.

-So you’ll understand that in West Virginia, the HiSET exam is only open to state residents.
+So you’ll understand that in West Virginia, the HiSET and GED exams are only open to state residents.

 Please use PROMO CODE WVHiSET when scheduling your test.
 Bear in mind that in West Virginia, the HiSET exam must be taken on a computer.
 Paper-based testing is not possible.

-In total, the five HiSET subtests will require a little under eight hours to complete, usually spread out over a couple of days.
-The HiSET exam also includes writing an essay.
+In total, the five HiSET or four GED subtests will require around 7.5 hours to complete, usually spread out over a couple of days.
+The exams also include writing an essay.

-Onsego provides West Virginia students with complete a complete GED prep course that can very well be used for the HiSET exam.
-Onsego’s program includes numerous HiSET online classes and many practice tests.
-So you can take on the challenge of studying for your HiSET diploma and watch our short, engaging lessons anytime, anywhere.
+Onsego provides West Virginia students with a complete GED prep course that can very well be used for the HiSET exam.
+Onsego’s program includes numerous GED online classes and many practice tests.
+So you can take on the challenge of studying for your GED or HiSET diploma and watch our short, engaging lessons anytime, anywhere.

-The lessons address all HiSET topics one at a time, so there’s no risk you’ll end up getting confused, and all HiSET subject topics are explained in a very easy-to-understand way.
+The lessons address all GED and HiSET topics one at a time, so there’s no risk you’ll end up getting confused, and all subject topics are explained in a very easy-to-understand way.

-We’ll go over every HiSET subject and teach you a few strong strategies to come up with the correct answers to questions on the HiSET exam.
+We’ll go over every GED and HiSET subject and teach you a few strong strategies to come up with the correct answers to questions on the exams.
 This course is great for you, no matter your earlier education level, your preparation level, or your age.
-Are you ready to start out on your path to a HiSET diploma?
+Are you ready to start out on your path to a GED or HiSET diploma?
 We’ll get you started with our engaging online classes!

 The HiSET has five tests in the academic subject fields of Math, Language Writing, Language Reading, Science, and Social Studies.
-As stated earlier, there’s no requirement to take the entire HiSET exam altogether because the exam is modular.
-As stated earlier, you have the freedom to take the five subtests one (or more) at a time.
+The GED has four sub-exams as the Language Writing and Language Reading portions were combined into one subtest.
+As stated earlier, there’s no requirement to take the entire GED or HiSET exam altogether because the exam is modular, and you have the freedom to take the subtests one (or more) at a time.